 Various people are active within the applied research group.
 They jointly work on the challenges set by the applied research group.
 Below you will find a list of some of these active staff members.

 For more information see www.dierenwelzijnsweb.nl (Dutch website on Animal Welfare)

-Within the organisation of the university, there is cooperation with other applied research groups including the applied research group of Meadow Birds, Herd Management and Smart Dairy Farming and Sustainable Agribusiness in Metropolitan Areas.
+Within the organisation of VHL, there is cooperation with other applied research groups including the applied research group of Meadow Birds, Herd Management and Smart Dairy Farming and Sustainable Agribusiness in Metropolitan Areas.